Frequently asked questions (FAQs)

 The safety of rail trail users is everyone’s shared responsibility and whilst cyclists should ride to the conditions and keep to safe speeds, it is also the responsibility of others to keep left and restrain dogs on short leads.

-No. See the experiences page for accommodation options along the rail trail.
+No. See the accommodation page for options along the rail trail.

 Children and people of all ages and levels of fitness use the rail trail and expect a smoke free and safe environment at its associated rest stops and the entire corridor of open space.